Gumieńce: History

-Overview
+Characteristics

-Aerial view of the Central Cemetery.
+The aerial view of the Central Cemetery, the largest necropolis in Poland, and one of the largest in the world.

-Gumieńce is a residential neighbourhood dominated by low-rise housing.
-Additionally, there is a high-rise multifamily housing estate of Reda placed at the corner of Krakowska and Południowa Street.
-Within its boundaries is also located the historic area of Słowieńsko, placed at the corner of Dworska and Ku Słuńcu Street.
-Nearby is also present the Adina Blady-Szwajger Park, centred around the Sunny Lake, an artificial pond formed in the 1930s.
-Gumieńce also features the shopping centres of Ster at 67 Ku Słońcu Street, and Rondo Hakena Park at 18 and 20 Południowa Street.
+Gumieńce is a residential neighbourhood dominated by the low-rise housing.
+It also includes the housing estate of Reda, consisting of the high-rise apartment buildings, located at the corner of Krakowska and Południowa Street.
+Within its boundaries, the neighbourhood also includes the historic area of Słowieńsko, placed at the corner of Ku Słuńcu and Europejska Street.
+Gumieńce have two urban parks, the Adina Blady-Szwajger Park at the corner of Ku Słuńcuand Derdowskiego Streets, and the Przygodna Park on Przygodna Street.
+The former is centred around the Sunny Lake, an artificial pond formed in the 1930s, with an area of 2 ha (4.9 acres).
+The neighbourhood also features the shopping centres Ster at 67 Ku Słońcu Street, and Rondo Hakena Park at 18 and 20 Południowa Street.

-The northeastern part of the neighbourhood features the Central Cemetery, which had over 300,000 burials, and with an area of 172.33 ha, is the largest cemetery in Poland, the third largest in Europe, and one of the largest in the world.
-It also includes the Romanesque Revival chapel and a monumental 77-meter-long main entrance gate, both dating to 1903.
+The northeastern part of the neighbourhood features the Central Cemetery, which had over 300,000 burials, and with an area of 172.33 ha (425.84 acres), is the largest cemetery in Poland, the third largest in Europe, and one of the largest in the world.
+It includes the Romanesque Revival chapel and a 77-metre-long (252.63 ft) main entrance gate, both dating to 1903.
 The area has the form of a recreational garden.
-It features numerous memorials, including to the Heroes of the September 1939, Victims of Stalinism, Those Who Did Not Return From the Sea, Exiles to Siberia, and the Katyń Cross, among others.
+It features numerous memorials, including to the Brotherhood in Arms, the Heroes of the September 1939, the Victims of Stalinism, To Those Who Did Not Return From the Sea, the Exiles to Siberia, and the Katyń Cross, among others.
 Additionally, the Western Cemetery is also present in the southwestern part of Gumieńce, at the corner of Bronowicka and Smoleńskiej Streets.
-The neighbourhood also includes 19th-century historic buildings of a manor house at 1 Husarów Street, and a smock mill at 24 Mieszka I Street.
+The neighbourhood also includes the 19th-century historic buildings of a manor house at 1 Husarów Street, and a smock mill at 24 Mieszka I Street.

-The Szczecin Gumieńce railway station, which is part of the Berlin–Szczecin railway, is located at the corner of Cukrowa and Husarów Streets.
+Gumieńce also includes the Our Lady of Rosary Church, dating to the 15th century, which is a seat of a Roman Catholic denomination, and is located at the 1 Lwowska Street.
+Since 2020, another Roman Catholic temple, the Saint Cyril and Methodius Church, is being constructed at 6 Rajkowa Street.

-The neighbourhood also features the Our Lady of Rosary Church, dating to the 15th century, which belongs to the Catholic denomination, and is located at the 1 Lwowska Street.
+The neighbourhood is served by the Szczecin Gumieńce railway station, located at the corner of Cukrowa and Husarów Streets, being part of the Berlin–Szczecin railway line.
+It is also connected with the tram network, with tracks alongside Ku Słońcu, Kwiatowa, and Okulickiego Streets.